 Beyond that, most systems out there that manually track your leads are cumbersome and inefficient.
 From Post-It Notes to spreadsheets, it can be difficult to keep up—especially when you’re on the go and out of pocket half the time.

 This is where automation coupled with a CRM comes into play.

-Marketing automation allows you to create email campaigns that fire while you’re working on other aspects of your business based on actions taken by prospects in various parts of your digital marketing efforts.
-These can be personalized based on the context and can be used to nature your prospects until they are ready to purchase.
+Marketing automation allows you to create email campaigns while you’re working on other aspects of your business based on actions taken by prospects in various parts of your digital marketing efforts.
+These can be personalized based on the context and can be used to nurture your prospects until they are ready to purchase.

 The best part is once you have these systems up and running, they work for you in the background, moving your leads down the sales funnel rather than letting them slip through the cracks.

 A lot of business will get a powerful marketing automation and CRM system and feel like they need to do the equivalent of moving mountains with their campaigns.

 Truth be told, if you’re a sales and marketing geek, it can be fun to go down the sophisticated automated campaign rabbit hole.
 But most small business owners don’t have the desire or the time to spend days and days building out campaigns.

 The reality is that you easily and quickly can put into place three very simple and targeted campaigns that will change your business.
 Mask calls them the three keys of automated follow-up.